 A mind map can be described as a graphic organizer or a diagram that assists students or people, in general, to visualize what they are reading and discover connections between distinct pieces of information.

 Exam time is never considered a fun time even by straight A students.
 Lack of motivation hence becomes a significant setback for a majority of them.
 Students need to be motivated for them to excel in their exams.

 Mind mapping can be a game changer for students.
-Find out how to take andvantage and utilize mind mapping during your student days, improve your results and retain memory.
+Find out how to take advantage and utilize mind mapping during your student days, improve your results and retain memory.

 Employee productivity is one of the basic preconditions of business success.
 However, most companies are struggling to maintain a high level of efficiency, especially in the period of deadline pressure.

-There are plenty of authors that have researched mind mapping so let’s take a look at 3 of2 the authors and their respective research in this area.
+There are plenty of authors that have researched mind mapping so let’s take a look at 3 of the authors and their respective research in this area.

-In this article we look at a simple framework for prioritizing your projects across an entire business portfolio.
+In this article, we will look at a simple framework for prioritizing your projects across an entire business portfolio.